arcutright/wallpaper-reddit/README.md

 - resize does the same thing as the --resize flag.
 It is enabled by default.
 - randomsub will choose a random subreddit from the list of subreddits.
 It is enabled by default.
 - randomlink will choose a random link from the subreddit's json file.
 It is disabled by default.
+There are probably some I've forgotten, use reddit wallpaper -h or --help for a full listing

 #Startup
 If wallpaper-reddit is run with the --startup flag, the program will wait on an internet connection.
 Options for the startup can only be set in the config file.
 They are under the [Startup] section: interval and attempts.
 The script will try to make a connection to reddit.com up to $attempts times at every $interval seconds.
 For example, the default setting is an interval of 3 and 10 attempts, so the script will try to connect to reddit every 3 seconds for up to 10 tries, giving a total of 30 seconds before the scrpit gives up.
 As a reminder, this feature is only activated by the --startup flag